 Autumn is that time of year where we see coughs, colds, snotty noses and lost voices as the autumn starts to seep in with the season's germs - especially now that the children are back together again.
-I have attached to this email the guidance that we would like to apply to our school in the first instance which link to COVID-19 current symptoms.

 However, the message is very clear.
 If your child, or anyone in the household displays any one of the three main COVID-19 symptoms

 - loss or change to taste and smell